anu81785/brain_tumor_detection_using_pytorch/README.md

 # brain_tumor_classification_into_17_classes
-This is a brain tumor classification model created using CNN transfer learning to classify the brain tumor MRI images into 17 classes.
-The model has achieved the accuracy of 97% on test data.
+This is a brain tumor classification model created using transfer learning with resnet-50 model to classify the brain tumor MRI images into 17 classes.
+The model has achieved an accuracy of 97% on test data.

 # Steps to run the model
 * Download the github folder to you local server using following command: